Symmetry restoration and quantum Mpemba effect in symmetric random circuits

 which resembles the non-symmetric case in Eq.~\eqref{eq:non-symmetric} except for the $\theta$-dependent base factor

-If $\theta=0.5\pi$, Eq.~\eqref{eq:symmetric} coincides with Eq.~\eqref{eq:non-symmetric}, giving an analytical explanation for the coincidence in Fig.~\ref{fig:deltaS_vs_A}(a).
+If $\theta=0.5\pi$, Eq.~\eqref{eq:symmetric} coincides with Eq.~\eqref{eq:non-symmetric}, and thus the late-time EA are the same as shown in Fig.~\ref{fig:deltaS_vs_A}(a).
 If the tilt angle remains large but deviates from $0.5\pi$, Eq.~\eqref{eq:symmetric} indicates that the main characteristic remains unchanged compared with the non-symmetric case: the symmetry is restored for a small subsystem of $|A|<N/2$ but still broken for $|A|>N/2$.

-However, if the tilt angle is small, the Gaussian approximation fails.
-We rely on direct estimation of the summations of binomial coefficients~\cite{Note1}, which shows that for small tilt angles such as $\theta<0.1\pi$, $\mathbb{E} [\Delta S_A^{(2)}]$ will converge to a significant finite value in the long-time limit even for $|A|<N/2$ and large finite $N$.
+However, if the tilt angle is sufficiently small, the Gaussian approximation fails.
+We rely on direct estimation of the summations of binomial coefficients~\cite{Note1}, which shows that for small tilt angles such as $\theta<0.1\pi$, $\mathbb{E} [\Delta S_A^{(2)}]$ will converge to a significant finite value in the long-time limit even for $|A|<N/2$ and large finite $N$ as shown in Fig. ~\ref{fig:deltaS_vs_A}(b).
 In other words, when the symmetry breaking in the tilted ferromagnetic initial state is relatively weak, it becomes challenging to fully restore the subsystem symmetry through the U(1)-symmetric random circuit evolution.
 Conversely, those initial states exhibiting more severe symmetry breaking can restore the symmetry successfully instead.
-This phenomenon is reminiscent of an extreme limit of the QME, where instead of restoring slowly, the symmetry does not fully restore for initial states with small symmetry breaking.
-As shown in Fig.~\ref{fig:deltaS_vs_theta}, there exists a critical value $\theta_c$ where on the small-$\theta$ side the symmetry is not restored, leaving a persistent symmetry-breaking phase.
+This phenomenon is reminiscent of an extreme limit of the QME, where instead of restoring slowly, the symmetry does not fully restore for initial states with weak symmetry breaking.
+We remark that the persistent symmetry breaking is a universal feature of U(1)-restoring dynamics quenching a sufficiently weak symmetry-breaking tilted ferromagnetic state~\cite{Note1}.
+As shown in Fig.~\ref{fig:deltaS_vs_theta}, there exists a critical value $\theta_c$ where on the small-$\theta$ side the symmetry is not restored, leaving a persistent symmetry-breaking behavior.
 It is worth noting that the above discussions only apply to the finite-size system as the critical value $\theta_{c}$ slowly varies with the system size $N$ with a scaling of $\theta_c \approx 1.13 \pi/\sqrt{N}$.